DrTamTam/Crowdfunding-Campaign-Project/README.md

 # Crowdfunding-Campaign-Project
-A smart contract that helps a user source for funds by crowdfunding.
-The goal of the campaign is set, the start time and end time is also set.
-The user receives erc20 token as funds.
+A smart contract that allows the owner of the crowdfunding campaign source for funds from users.
+The campaign has a start date and an end date and it enables the users pledge a certain amount of token which will be claimed by the owner when the goal is reached.